 This TTL-compatible input allows external control of the three-state data output buffers and will enable the microprocessor bus driver when in the high state.
-In normal operation, DBE would be driven by the phase two $\langle \Phi 2 \rangle$ clock, thus allowing data input from microprocessor only driving $\Phi 2$.
+In normal operation, DBE would be driven by the phase two ( $\Phi$ 2) clock, thus allowing data input from microprocessor only during $\Phi$ 2.
 During the read cycle, the data bus drivers are internally disabled, becoming essentially an open circuit.
 To disable data bus drivers externally, DBE should be held low.